awesome-pro/neon-website/content/docs/manage/api-keys.md

 To revoke an API key:

-1. Click your account in the top right corner of the Neon Console and select **Account settings**.
+1. Click your account in the top right corner of the Unique Console and select **Account settings**.
 2. Select **API keys** to see a list of API keys.
 3. To revoke a key, click **Revoke**.
 The key is immediately revoked.
 Any request that uses the key now fails.

 ## Make an API call

-The following `cURL` example uses the `/projects` endpoint to retrieve projects that belong to your Neon account.
+The following `cURL` example uses the `/projects` endpoint to retrieve projects that belong to your Unique account.

 ```bash
 curl 'https://console.neon.tech/api/v2/projects' \